shelleybabij/ecommerce-website/neckwear/scarves/floral.md

 image: scarf-4.jpg
 ---

-This *Teal Scarf* is a great punch of colour.
+This *Floral Print Scarf* is a great punch of colour.

 This scarf is [hand died](http://en.wikipedia.org/wiki/Custom_fabric_dyeing)